Deirdre18/test-driven-development-with-python/README.md

 - How do you use it?

+LESSON:

 Import the byotest module, which we will create in this lesson.

 In this unit we're going to bring everything that we've learned together and we're going to build our own testing framework.
 So far the tests that we've written have just been simple assertions.
 If they fail we see an error message associated with that assertion, but we don't see the actual value that our function returned.
 All we got is an error message to tell us it was the wrong value.
 We can improve on this by wrapping our assertion in a function.
 Have a look at this, for example.
 We're going to define a function called "test are equal" and that takes two arguments.
 The actual value and the expected value.
 Then we use assert to see if the expected and the actual are equal.
 If they're not we return an error message.
 But this time what we're going to do, as we did before, is put values into our error message to make it more understandable; and you remember we do that using the format function.
 So let's see this in practice.
 Above it we'll define a very simple function we'll call it "number of evens" like we did before.
 It expects to take "numbers" as an argument, but this time we're just going to put return 0.
 Now we can call our testing function by typing test_are_equal, so what are we expecting to come back?

 Well, let's pass in a value to our number_of_evens.
-We'll pass in an array of 1 2 3 4 5 So we're expecting, then, to get back the number two because there are two even numbers in there.
+We'll pass in an array of 1 2 3 4 5.
+So we're expecting, then, to get back the number two because there are two even numbers in there.
 Of course we know this isn't going to work because we're returning 0, but let's save it and see what happens.
 As you can see our tests worked.
 We have an assertion error at the end there, but